-Don’t believe me?
 Pull up any recent story that mentions a passenger’s bill of rights, and it will inevitably refer to a proposal that would require a plane to turn back after a three-hour ground delay.
-I happen to disagree that such legislation would help anyone or that it could even be properly enforced, but that’s beside the point.
+I happen to disagree that such legislation would help anyone.
+And could it even be properly enforced?
+But that’s beside the point.

 I think it goes without saying that other, far more important passenger issues are being overlooked.
 But I’ll say it anyway: We’re missing a lot.
-I asked author and consumer advocate Edward Hasbrouck to name his hot-button passenger rights issues, and alas, tarmac delays didn’t make the list.
+I asked author and consumer advocate Edward Hasbrouck to name his hot-button passenger rights issues.
+Tarmac delays didn’t make the list.
 What did?
 Truth in advertising, problems with federal preemption and failure to enforce existing consumer laws.

 “Airlines routinely engage in practices that would constitute fraud if engaged in by any other business,” he told me.
-For example, they sell tickets on partner airlines, giving the appearance that they are operating a flight, which is referred to as code-sharing.
+For example, they sell tickets on partner airlines, giving the appearance that they are operating a flight.
+That’s code-sharing.

 Federal preemption of consumer protection laws, which allows airlines to ignore state consumer laws and consumer protection agencies, is another worry.
 The Airline Deregulation Act of 1978 opened that loophole, “and it has been a disaster for consumers,” says Hasbrouck.

-The U.S. Transportation Department’s lack of involvement in consumer protection also ranks as a favorite, and it’s an area of concern for me as a reader advocate.
+The U.S. Transportation Department’s lack of involvement in consumer protection also ranks as a favorite.
+This is an area of concern for me as a reader advocate.
 The way Hasbrouck sees it, the department is staffed by devout believers in a hands-off approach toward regulation and, specifically, enforcing consumer protections.
-“Those attitudes have got to go, which is unlikely to happen unless the people at the DOT get firm new marching orders from their superiors, either from the secretary of transportation or President Obama,” he says.
+“Those attitudes have got to go.
+Unfortunately, it is unlikely to happen unless the people at the DOT get firm new marching orders from their superiors, either from the secretary of transportation or President Obama,” he says.

 Unlike tarmac delays, which affect a tiny fraction of air travelers, these issues factor prominently into everyone’s flight.
-And that they are being ignored raises the question of who really benefits from the popular emphasis on aircraft delays, apart from a few media-savvy tarmac-delay activists.
+But who really benefits from the popular emphasis on aircraft delays?
+This is apart from a few media-savvy tarmac-delay activists.